 At this point, you may be wondering: "If Kubernetes is an orchestration platform for containers and microservices, shouldn't it monitor and manage microservices for me?"

-However, Kubernetes doesn't handle things like managing the flow of traffic between microservices, enforcing access policies to manage microservices authentication or collecting telemetry data from individual microservices.
+However, Kubernetes doesn't handle things like managing the flow of inbound and outbound traffic between microservices, enabling rich routing rules to provide granular control over traffic management or collecting network telemetry data from individual microservices.
 You need separate tooling to do those things – tooling that Istio provides.

 Beyond addressing important monitoring and management needs for microservices apps, an additional selling point for Istio is that it can be deployed without requiring any changes to application code.
 In other words, you don't need to modify your applications in any way to use Istio; you just need to deploy Istio into your Kubernetes environment using sidecar containers (as we'll explain in a bit more detail below).